What is the Southborough Community Choice Program?

 What if National Grid's price falls below the program price?

-The program price is fixed for the length of the Public Power contract, February 2018 to February 2020.
-National Grid’s prices change every six months or less, depending on what kind of customer you are.
+The program price is fixed for the length of Southborough’s contract with their chosen electricity supplier.
+In contrast, National Grid’s prices change every six months or less, depending on what kind of customer you are.
 As a result, it is very likely that for some months, the program price will be higher than the National Grid price.
-The program goal will be to beat the average of National Grid’s changing prices over the duration of the electricity supply contract.
+The program goal will be to beat the average of National Grid’s changing prices over the duration of the electricity supply contract, but savings can never be guaranteed.

 I am currently eligible for budget billing / the low-income rate from National Grid.
 Will this change?